ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/content-based-message-routing.md

     };
     ```

-    Similarly, generate the `ReservationRequest` record type and update the `hospital_id` field with the `HospitalId` type.
-Remove a one `Patient` record if it gets generated twice.
+    Similarly, generate a record corresponding to the request payload (e.g., `ReservationRequest`) and update the `hospital_id` field to be of the `HospitalId` type that was defined previously.
+Remove the duplicate `Patient` record if the same type has already been generated.

     ```ballerina
     type ReservationRequest record {